Rivers-Project-2018/Sophie-River-Thames/README.md

 ### 2.1.3 Code

-The programming language is R.
+The programming language is R and it is listed in the repository file directory.

 ## 3. Discussion